Tumult97/Obsidian-Files/Account Lock or revocation.md

 | Incident Type   | User Service Request                                |
 | Reported Source | Not too sure if it Matters can just put Phone       |

+# 2. Esccalate if needed

+If your remedy request